Congressional District # 2

 EPA completed the third FYR of the site on June 15, 2009.
 The FYR report concluded that the groundwater remedy was not operating as intended and that some groundwater contamination was escaping the capture system.
 EPA considered the site remedy to be protective in the short term due to the provision of municipal water to the residents and soil-vapor mitigation systems in some homes, but that the remedy lacked long-term effectiveness.
 Subsequently, EPA requested that the PRPs develop a work plan to address the issues raised in the FYR report.
 EPA approved an initial work plan and the PRPs initiated an investigation in 2009.

 In late 2013, the PRPs installed four new shallow groundwater monitoring wells downgradient of the residential neighborhood near the Drag Strip source area.
 The monitoring wells were installed to aid in evaluating potential soil vapor risks.
 Additionally, residential and commercial building subslab samples were collected during 2014 in the Drag Strip area.
 The subslab and groundwater results were incorporated in a revised Remedial Design for the Drag Strip source area, submitted to EPA by the Settling Parties in May 2014.
 EPA and IDEM provided comments on the document to the Settling Parties in July 2014.
-The Settling Parties responded in September 2014.
-EPA and IDEM are currently reviewing those responses in order to finalize the Remedial Design and implement the final remedy.
+In January 2015, the Settling Parties submitted Revision 3, Addendum 2 Final Design Report, which was described as a 60% design document for the Drag Strip Area.
+After EPA and IDEM review and approve the document, the Settling Parties will be ready to begin final remedial activities at the Drag Strip.
+The Settling Parties are now working to gain permission to access to impacted properties in order to initiate these final remedial actions.

-The fourth FYR of the Conrail site remedial actions was completed in June 2014, evaluating the effectiveness of the groundwater and soil vapor mitigation systems installed at the site.
-A public meeting was held on July 16, 2014, in Elkhart, IN conducted by EPA, with IDEM and the Settling Parties, to present the results of that FYR.
+EPA completed the fourth FYR of the Conrail site remedial actions in June 2014, and evaluated the effectiveness of the groundwater and soil vapor mitigation systems installed at the site.
+The FYR report concluded that the existing remedy is protective in the short term.
+In order to be protective in the long term, additional remediation is needed at the Drag Strip area, as discussed above, and Institutional Controls including restrictions on land use in the Drag Strip Area, need to be implemented.
+A public meeting was held on July 16, 2014, in Elkhart, IN conducted by EPA, with IDEM and the Settling Parties, to present the results of the fourth FYR.

 There were several success stories at the Conrail site.
 First, after the discovery of groundwater contamination, EPA's emergency removal program responded very quickly and provided affected residents with bottled water and whole house filter systems to eliminate the human exposure pathway.